Sometimes my kid smells funky. Worse than B.O.

 My child was born with a chronic condition called Hirschsprung Disease.
 His digestive tract doesn’t have the same nerve cells as yours and mine, so at birth his colon was 100-percent blocked, and he’s suffered potentially life-threatening infections and complications.

 Trust me, it sucks.

-To you, he’s a regular kid who looks and acts like a regular kid.
+To you, he looks and acts like a regular kid.
 Unless you see him at the beach, you’d never know about the scars crisscrossing his belly button from multiple surgeries, much less the rerouted plumbing underneath.